Pesticide Applicator Training

 -

-Limited Lawn and Ornamental and Limited Commercial Landscape Maintenance licenses now have their own study guides to use with the Applying Pesticides Correctly (CORE) study guide.
+The Limited Lawn & Ornamental license and the Limited Commercial Landscape Maintenance license now have their own study guides.
+These are used along with the Applying Pesticides Correctly (CORE) study guide.

-Study materials available to purchase at IFAS Extension Bookstore.
-Some materials available in the reference section of Lake County Libraries.
+You can buy study materials from the IFAS Extension Bookstore.
+Some materials may also be available in the reference section of Lake County Libraries.

 -